Australia–North Korea relations: History

+Australia implemented autonomous and multilateral sanctions on North Korea in response to the 2006 North Korean nuclear test.
+Autonomous sanctions included a ban on the freedom of movement of North Korean diplomatic staff outside of the Australian Capital Territory, the refusal to grant North Korean citizens visas, and financial sanctions on all currency transactions between Australia and North Korea.
+Meanwhile, the implementation of multilateral sanctions banned Australian exporters from supplying North Korea with most essential goods, effectively ending the modest economic relationship.

-In January 2008, North Korea closed its embassy in Canberra.
-In January 2013, North Korea requested permission to reopen its Canberra embassy, despite Australia supporting increased international sanctions against the country due to its continued nuclear regime.
-Australia rejected the request in June 2013.
+In January 2008, North Korea closed its embassy in Canberra citing financial constraints.
+In January 2013, North Korea requested permission to reopen its embassy, despite Australia supporting increased international sanctions against the country due to its continued nuclear regime.
+Australia rejected the request in June 2013, despite encouragement from the Obama administration for Australia to engage North Korea diplomatically.

 The Australian Ambassador to South Korea William Paterson took an official four-day trip in June 2016 to North Korea, which included meetings with government officials in Pyongyang as well as travelling outside the capital to inspect Australian aid-funded projects.

+In April 2017, in response to Australia's vocal condemnation of its nuclear weapons program, North Korea threatened Australia with a nuclear strike.
+Relations plummeted further when Australian Prime Minister Malcolm Turnbull threatened to invoke ANZUS amid escalating nuclear rhetoric between North Korea and the United States during the 2017–2018 North Korea crisis.

-The Australian Defence Force has periodically deployed warships and aircraft to North Asia since 2018 as part of the international efforts to enforce the sanctions against North Korea.
+The Australian Defence Force has periodically deployed warships and aircraft to North Asia since 2018 as part of international efforts to enforce sanctions against North Korea.
 This deployment is designated Operation Argos.

+In September 2021, North Korea denounced the signing of AUKUS as "extremely undesirable and dangerous" warning that it could "upset the strategic balance in the Asia-Pacific" and "trigger a nuclear arms race".

 Former Australian embassy

 The Australian Embassy in Pyongyang opened on 30 April 1975 by John Watson, Resident Charge.
 Watson had a staff of about six, with some local employees.
 Stephen FitzGerald, who was resident Ambassador to China, was accredited Ambassador to North Korea.
 He presented his credentials to North Korea's vice president on 30 May 1975.

 The embassy was closed on 8 November 1975 following inter-governmental problems and Australian staff were withdrawn.
 Australia did not withdraw the accreditation of its non-resident Ambassador to North Korea, but did not renew the accreditation when it changed ambassadors to China.
 Talks on re-establishing diplomatic ties between the two countries were had in 1979, and again in 1990, but relations were not resumed until May 2000, and the Embassy in Seoul has been accredited to North Korea since August 2008.